Young inventors worldwide win a trip to Austria to meet MED-EL’s leading hearing technology inventors

-Innovation is essential when exploring ways to improve the lives of those with hearing loss and the ideas4ears competition has raised awareness of hearing loss and the benefits of hearing technology.
-If you are worried about the hearing loss of a family member or for your own hearing loss contact email@example.com to receive a free information package on hearing and the solutions available.
+If you are worried about your hearing loss or the hearing loss of a family member contact firstname.lastname@example.org to receive a free information package on hearing and the solutions available.

 About hearing loss